cyber-nic/ndelor.me/content/posts/hai-system-breakdown.md

 ## Image PreProcessing

 One of the challenges faced is that all the images scraped contain a repetitive watermark.
 To enhance the quality of subsequent text extraction (OCR), the primary objective is to remove the watermark from these images.
 By doing so, I aim to obtain clearer and more accurate results.

+**Update (09/10/23)**: After some analysis I am of the opinion that the work required to remove the watermark or the processing cloud costs would not provide the necessary ROI to justify the effort and exepense.
+Instead, tests have demonstrated that the OCR process does detect the watermark and as a result it can be filtered out prior to NLP processing.

+**Update (09/10/23)**: Deeper analysis of the upcoming OCR costs ([$1.50/1000 pages](https://cloud.google.com/document-ai/pricing#:~:text=%241.50%20per%201%2C000%20pages)) have led me to the conclusion that cost-saving measures are required.
+A possible solution is the aggregation of several images into a single "page".

 **Input**: Image (ie. location of)